 As a customer service I have listed below the problems and the cures available for these very popular HUMAX freeview recorders, which Humax themselves are no longer supporting with technical updates etc.

-Basically you should be looking at replacing these machines now as there is no proper fix for them
+Basically you should be looking at replacing these older machines now as there is no proper fix for them

 But if you want to try to keep them going a bit longer, the info below should help..